awalindeep/Kickstarter-analysis-test/README.md

 # An Analysis of Kickstarter Campaigns

-## Performing analysis on Kickstarter data to uncover trends.

-### Performing data analysis on crowd funding projects to uncover any hidden trends.
+## Performing data analysis on Croudfunding Projects to uncover trends.

+## Overview of Project

+### Louise wants to start a crowdfunding campaign to help fund her play "FEVER".
+She estimated a Budget of over $10,000 and is hestant to jump into her first fundraising campaign.
+She is looking for help to Organize, Sort and analyze crowdfunding data to determine specific factors that make projects campaign successful.
+We will be performing data analysis on crowd funding projects to uncover any hidden trends and provide insights and set her campaign to mirror other successful campaings in same category.

+## Purpose of Project

+### Purpose of this Project is to find out how different campaigns fared in relation to their launch date and their funding goals untilizing available kickstarter data.

+## Analysis and Challenges

 ### Analysis of Outcomes Based on Campaign Length